 Yes and we see that all the time.
 When I started doing work in this neighbourhood, the heroin overdose deaths, HIV, AIDS, and Hepatitis C rates were all driving the debate here.
 There had been a deinstitutionalization of mental health facilities from the mid-'80s to the mid-'90s.
 Then the purity of the drugs went up.
 Vancouver is a port city and the challenges in Downtown Eastside grew in a number of ways.
 So in 1997 when Health Canada declared a public health emergency, there was money what was released to open up new facilities, but many neighbourhood groups and business groups opposed it.
 One of my first jobs in government was to go to community meetings with the federal government, the city, people like Don McPherson and Nathan Edelson, the health board, and the police around the Vancouver Agreement - all to help get these new sites open through the development permit process.

 We met with the Chinatown Business Improvement Association, and other groups that were opposing it, and showing the need for a supervised injection site.
 At that time in '98, and '99 there may have been 5%-10% support for it.
 It was very narrow.
 Today, 70%-75% of people view it as a very practical approach.
-At that time, the overdose deaths that were happening particularly within the concentration in the Downtown Eastside, matched the research that was coming out of San Francisco, New York, and other places.
+At that time, the overdose deaths that were happening, particularly within the concentration in the Downtown Eastside, matched the research that was coming out of San Francisco, New York, and other places.
 We knew that people tended to overdose when they were using all on their own, or in single-resident occupancy hotels where there were no phones to call from.
 There was a critique of first-responders: fire, ambulance, police, etc. The punitive result that would come from calling those first-responders when people were overdosing created another problem.
 Extreme institutional pressures were making the situation worse.
 So it was through a heavy amount of social justice organizing by organizations like VANDU and others that places like the Drug-Users Resource Centre opened up.

 When I see now that organizations like Gallery Gachet and the Drug Users Resource Center are getting their funding cut, I feel that some of the decisions of the health authority are so ahistorical and have really negative consequences on the ground.

 The thing that impresses me about talks at SFU is that in order to change public perception on an issue (which leads to a change in public policy) you have to look at the research.
-I've brought friends with less-progressive views to talks at SFU Woodward's to listen to yourself, Dr. Carl Hart, Dr. Gabor Maté, Don McPhereson, and Bruce Alexander.
+I've brought friends with less-progressive views to talks at SFU Woodward's to listen to yourself, Dr. Carl Hart, Dr. Gabor Maté, Don MacPherson, and Bruce Alexander.
 A paradigm shift sets in motion when you hear the research.

 Absolutely.
-In fact the reason that I still do the kind of work I do, particularly around public conversation and public dialogue, is that I've seen exactly what you're talking about.
+In fact, the reason that I still do the kind of work I do, particularly around public conversation and public dialogue, is that I've seen exactly what you're talking about.
 But also that it has been transformative for me personally.
 Specific to the debate around drug policy and harm reduction: I remember in 1998 I saw a poster about a discussion on heroin overdose deaths.
 It was being put on by Libby Davies, who was the MP at the time.
 Ann Livingston was there, Bud Osborne was there, Gill Puder who was a member of the Vancouver Police Department [VPD] attended, and many others as well.
 It was at the Aboriginal Friendship Centre on Hastings Street.
 We saw not only the localized analysis and response from people like Libby, Bud, Ann, and others, but also a police officer in plain clothes saying first hand that what he is doing on the frontline was not working.
 He put his support behind harm reduction [methods] and there were members of the VPD in the audience taking notes on him.

 When discussing the effectiveness of progressing society in a positive way, often the topic of Capitalism vs Communism comes up.
 This can quickly turn into a simplistic division of Right vs Left, which to me is ineffective.
 Do you think we risk living in two entirely different ideological silos with two entirely different economic models, media outlets, and social groups?

 I think the question you're asking really relates to this problem of scale in terms of progressive movements.
 There's a debate around horizontal participatory politics.
-David Harvey was just discussing this in an interview with an anarchist website: how the Left in general should be building structures and systems that can be resilient over the long term and that can think big.
-Alain Badiou similarly has been talking about this need for some sort of alternative that's of a scale and a size similar to the Right.
+David Harvey was just discussing this in an interview with an anarchist website: how the Left, in general, should be building structures and systems that can be resilient over the long term and that can think big.
+Alain Badiou similarly has been talking about this need for some sort of alternative that is of scale and size similar to the Right.
 The other day in a talk he brought up the notion of how the communist Left likes to talk about the withering away of the State.
 He said the only people who are actually withering away the State are the Right because in a neoliberal frame they're stripping the State of its ability to carry out redistribution of power.
 Others like Christian Parenti argue that these kind of horizontal approaches are necessary but at the end of the day, if you want to deal with climate change in a big, large-scale way, you have to be able to influence the State because the State is what can actually function on that large of a scale.
 So to leave it out of your vision of change is irresponsible.

 I'm collaborating with a good friend of mine Matt Hern on a writing project right now about thinking through the problem of development in the age of climate change.
 We are thinking through the problem through a road trip to Fort Mac and other places to actually meet people there - and so I know for a lot of us, despite deep differences, our politics can overlap quite a bit across difference.
 I've worked inside of politics; I've worked as a political adviser; I've worked as a bureaucrat.
 So I'm not, by any means, the kind of person who thinks, "The State is evil", but I do think we need to take a bit of distance from the State in order to influence it in such a way that can help move it in a progressive direction.
 People need to organize outside the limitations of the state in order to articulate their interests first.
 It’s an important aspect of community organizing – a word that’s rarely used these days.
 Everyone likes to use words like ‘social innovation’ ‘design thinking’ and other buzzwords, but I’m old school that way.
 Bologna is an interesting example of a region that is heavily cooperativized.
 We need to be sizeable and powerful enough as a movement that the State and the political side of things can also be moved.
 Those are fundamental questions about whether you believe in the State or not as the site of possibility.
 "Is it perfect?
 Is it problematic?" all of those things are obviously legitimate concerns.
 Things are never going to be entirely infallible, but if you do want policy-level change, then you do want a relationship to the State, no matter who's in power.
 But the power of social movements comes from being firmly positioned outside of it.